AnnoDesigner/anno-designer/README.md

 Sting_McRay has also done a lot of work on this, extracting icons from Anno 2205 and Anno 1800.

 Included in this repo is a modified version of the PresetParser - which supports the extraction of data from all the different Anno versions.
 It is not required to run the app (and is not included in any release).

-## Recent Changes

-- Added support for 3 other languages - German, Polish and Russian.
-This work is ongoing (we don't have translations for everything yet).
-- Added more color choices on the Buiding Settings menu.
-- Reviewed the icon menu structure, so that buildings are now sorted by Anno version.
-- Added Language Selection screen.
-- Added persistent user settings (window size/position, language selection).

 ## License
 MIT